Wyatt's rebellion: Courtenay arrested

-Suffolk Hides
+Suffolk hides

-Coincident with 25 January start date for the rebellion, a messenger from Mary arrived to tell Suffolk that he was to come to the court.
+Coincident with 25 January start date for the rebellion, a messenger from Mary arrived to tell Suffolk that he was to come to court.
 He hid his true intentions by saying, "I was comyng to her grace.
 Ye may see I am booted and spurred redy to ryde.”
 He gave the messenger a reward and drink and escaped.
-Suffolk gathered up as much money as he could and rode without stopping to Lutterworth where others joined him.
+Suffolk gathered up as much money as he could and rode without stopping to Lutterworth, where others joined him.
 On the morning of 29 January, Suffolk read Wyatt’s proclamation in Leicester, and on the next day, he led his troops toward Coventry where there were others who believed in the rebellion and were expected to open the gates for him.
 But with the rebellion having been exposed, the gates were closed and the walls defended.

 Suffolk was ill, and learning that he was now a wanted man, he took refuge with his brother, Lord John Grey.
-They hid in the cottage of one of Lord Grey's gamekeepers, intending to lay low until they could escape abroad.
-Deciding that the cottage wasn't safe, Suffolk hid in the hollow of a nearby old decaying tree.
+They hid in the cottage of one of Lord Grey's gamekeepers, intending to lie low until they could escape abroad.
+Deciding that the cottage was not safe, Suffolk hid in the hollow of a nearby old decaying tree.
 He stayed there for two days and a night in the cold of winter and without food.
 Either because of the reward, or fear of retribution for aiding Suffolk, the gamekeeper betrayed Suffolk’s hiding place.
 When troops arrived, they found Suffolk warming himself by a fire, unable to endure the cold any longer.
 His brother was found buried under some bundles of hay.
 The two were arrested and imprisoned in the Tower of London.

-Croft Surrenders
+Croft surrenders

-Croft was somewhat more successful than Suffolk, leaving London to raise forces in Wales.
-Several trained local forces and their leaders joined with Croft, but that caught the attention of the Council which sent orders to the Lord President of the Council of the Marches to stop the rebels.
+Croft was somewhat more successful than the Duke of Suffolk, leaving London to raise forces in Wales.
+Several trained local forces and their leaders joined with Croft, but that caught the attention of the Council, which sent orders to the Lord President of the Council of the Marches to stop the rebels.
 Unable to defeat the troops from the Council, Croft and his forces set up camp on the bank of a stream to wait for reinforcements that were supposed to be coming from Wales.
 However, the Council troops surrounded the camp, preventing the insurgents from getting food.
 Croft's forces tried to fight their way out, but most were either killed or taken prisoner.
 Without the ability to continue the fight, Croft surrendered and was imprisoned in the Tower of London.